SpeciesFileGroup/install_taxonworks/development/ubuntu_14_04.md

 Install RVM
 ```
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3

 \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```

-You must now configure your terminal to use RVM.

-On the terminal menu bar do this:
+Configure your terminal to use RVM, in the menu bar of the terminal do this:
 `Edit -> Profile preferences -> Title and Command -> click the option (turn on) 'Run command as login shell'`

 Close the current terminal open a new one.